No guns allowed signs can be a hassle, even to law enforcers. Let’s talk about how to deal with the signs here.

 I like to do business with shops or offices that have sign version number two.
-It suggests they see me as a responsible adult.
+It suggests they see me as a responsible CCW holder or gun owner.
 They don’t view me as a Coca-Cola Cowboy or some wannabe Rambo, ready to solve all the world’s crime and violence problems with a gun.
-I appreciate their gesture of respect that I and my concealed-carry brothers and sisters when we follow the law and use good judgment, deserve.
+I appreciate their gesture of respect that I and my concealed-carry brothers and sisters, when we follow the law and use good judgment, deserve.

 Don’t start a confrontation if the law is not on your side.
-You should already know you can’t bring your gun into a courthouse, jail or prison, airport, state or federal building, or any other facility that prohibits it by statute.
-Be a good citizen and don’t get yourself arrested for stubbornness or stupidity.
+You should already know you can’t bring your gun into the airport, jail or prison, courthouse, state or federal building, or any other facility that prohibits it by statute.
+Be a good citizen, and don’t get yourself arrested for stubbornness or stupidity.

-Completely and safely conceal your gun and go about your business in the business.
+Completely and safely conceal your gun and go about your business in the business establishment.
 It is a store’s right– as a private entity – to ban people from bringing guns into the business.
 I get it.
 It’s their store or facility.